 While observing the principles of due process, a violation of this policy may result in disciplinary action up to and including the discharge of an employee or the suspension/expulsion of a student.
-All disciplinary action will be taken in accordance with applicable State law and the any terms of the relevant collective bargaining agreement(s), if any, agreement or student code of conduct.
+All disciplinary action will be taken in accordance with applicable State law and the terms of the any relevant collective bargaining agreement(s), if any or student code of conduct.
+Any discipline of students with disabilities will be in accordance with the Individuals with Disabilities Education Act ("IDEA") and the Federal and State regulations implementing the IDEA.

-When imposing discipline, the Superintendent shall consider the totality of the circumstances involved in the matter, including the age and maturity levels of those level of any student involved.
-In those cases where unlawful harassment is not substantiated, the Board may consider whether the alleged conduct nevertheless warrants discipline in accordance with other Board policies, consistent with the terms of the any relevant collective bargaining agreement(s), if any agreement or student code of conduct.
+When imposing discipline, the Superintendent shall consider the totality of the circumstances involved in the matter, including the age and maturity levels_level of those any student involved.
+In those cases where unlawful harassment is not substantiated, the Board may consider whether the alleged conduct nevertheless warrants discipline in accordance with other Board policies, consistent with the any terms of the relevant collective bargaining agreement(s), if any, and with Federal and State levels-to-agreement(s), if any, and with Federal and State levels-to-agreement(s), if any, and with Federal and State levels-to-agreement(s), if any, and with Federal and State levels-to-agreement <a

-All Where the Board becomes aware that a prior disciplinary action has been taken against the Respondent, all subsequent sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to end such conduct, prevents it recurrence, and remedy its effects.
+All sanctions imposed by the Board and/or Superintendent shall be reasonably calculated to end such conduct, prevents it recurrence, and remedy its effects.
 Prior sanctions imposed on the Respondent(s) for similar past conduct shall be considered in determining the appropriateness of the sanction(s) imposed for the present conduct.